 While freelancing for CBS, she powdered the face of her most famous client: Barack Obama.
 Having noticed a curly-cue of hair within his left eyebrow, she repressed her urge to trim it with her trusty scissors, lest the Secret Service take her out.
 “But I would have completely understood and it would have probably been justified, over a curly-cue” she says, chuckling.

-As a beauty veteran, she is passionate about utilizing this medium as an entry point to help women look and feel good through creative expression.
-Recognizing patriarchal standards hinder us all, she is passionate about highlighting the intersection between mental health, culture and beauty.
+Recognizing makeup is a powerful tool to help women look and feel good, she is equally passionate about exploring nuances at the intersection between mental health, culture and beauty.

 Kim resides in Los Angeles.